Partial Information Sharing over Social Learning Networks: Proof of Theorem

-Since the current data vector $\bm{\xi}_{i}$ is independent from the past data vectors (and, hence, is independent from the past belief vector $\bm{\mu}_{\ell,i-1}$), we see that the second term on the RHS of \eqref{eq:mainmarteq} is the following KL divergence, as defined in \eqref{eq:klconvex} (we recall that we are considering the case $\thetashare=\thetatrue$):
+Since the current signal profile $\bm{\xi}_{i}$ is independent from the past data vectors (and, hence, is independent from the past belief vector $\bm{\mu}_{\ell,i-1}$), we see that the second term on the RHS of \eqref{eq:mainmarteq} is the following KL divergence, as defined in \eqref{eq:klconvex} (we recall that we are considering the case $\thetashare=\thetatrue$):

 Multiplying both sides of \eqref{eq:mainmarteq} by $v_{k}$, summing over $k$, and recalling that $\sum_{k=1}^K v_k a_{\ell k}=v_\ell$ because $v$ is the Perron eigenvector, Eqs. \eqref{eq:mainmarteq} and \eqref{eq:KLdivspec} imply part $1)$ of the lemma.